New Black Panther Party

-The New Black Panther Party (NBPP) is an American black nationalist organization founded in Dallas, Texas, in 1989.
+The New Black Panther Party (NBPP) is an American Black nationalist organization founded in Dallas, Texas, in 1989.
 Despite its name, the NBPP is not an official successor to the Black Panther Party.
-Members of the original Black Panther Party have insisted that the new party has no legitimacy and "there is no new Black Panther Party".
+Members of the original Black Panther Party have insisted that the new party has no legitimacy and that "there is no new Black Panther Party".
+The group is characterized by its departure away from many of the socialist ideals of its namesake, and towards New-Afrikanism.

+The Anti-Defamation League, the Southern Poverty Law Center, and the U.S. Commission on Civil Rights consider the NBPP to be a hate group, accusing the organization and its leaders of racism and antisemitism.

-The New Black Panther Party traces its origins to the Black Panther Militia created in 1990 by original Panther Michael McGee in Milwaukee.
-However, as McGee expanded his organisation, it later came under the control of Aaron Michaels in Dallas.
+The NBPP traces its origins to the Black Panther Militia created in 1990 by original Panther Michael McGee in Milwaukee.
+However, as McGee expanded his organization, it later came under the control of Aaron Michaels in Dallas.
 In turn, Aaron Michaels lost control of the leadership of the group to Khalid Abdul Muhammad, a former leading member of the Nation of Islam, who proceeded to fill the ranks of the New Panthers with ex-Nation of Islam members and other Black Muslims.
 Under Muhammad and his successors' leadership, the New Panthers shifted radically from the ideology of the original Black Panther Party towards an extremist form of Black nationalism.

-The New Black Panther Party is currently led by Krystal Muhammad.
+The NBPP is currently led by Krystal Muhammad.
 Malik Zulu Shabazz announced on an October 14, 2013 online radio broadcast that he was stepping down and that Hashim Nzinga, then national chief of staff, would replace him.
 This move created a schism within the group.
 A vote was held and Krystal Muhammad was elected leader of the group.
 However, those loyal to Nzinga left and formed a splinter group called the "New Black Panther Party for Self Defence" or "NBPP SD".

-The Anti-Defamation League, the Southern Poverty Law Center, and the U.S. Commission on Civil Rights consider the New Black Panthers to be a hate group, accusing it and its leaders of racism, antisemitism and anti-Zionism.